apache/airflow/docs/production-deployment.rst

 .............................

 You can customize PYPI sources used during image build by modifying .pypirc file that should be placed in the root of Airflow Directory.
-The .pypirc will never be committed to the repository and it will not be present in the final production image.
+This .pypirc will never be committed to the repository and it will not be present in the final production image.
 It is added and used only in the build segment of the image so it is never copied to the final image.